 A second class of benefit is related to the traceability described above.
 When a security incident is detected, either within a site, or externally (and traced to the site) it can be critical to determine what the actual source of the incident was.
-If address usage can be tied to the kinds of anchors described earlier, then it is possible to respond to security incidents.
+If address usage can be tied to the kinds of anchors described earlier, this can help in responding to security incidents.